skrey/yellow-extensions/features/markdown/README.md

 ## How to format text

 Markdown is a practical way to edit web pages.

-This extension uses [Markdown Extra v1.9.0](https://github.com/michelf/php-markdown) by Michel Fortin, which is a text-to-HTML conversion tool.
-It's licensed under [BSD license](https://opensource.org/licenses/BSD-3-Clause).
 Here's the [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).

-There's also an experimental Markdown parser based on [Parsedown Extra v1.8.0-beta-7](https://github.com/erusev/parsedown) by Emanuil Rusev.
-It's licensed under [MIT license](https://opensource.org/licenses/MIT).
-You can [download extension](https://github.com/datenstrom/yellow-extensions/raw/master/features/markdown/markdownx.php) and copy it into your `system/extensions` folder.
+There's also an experimental parser.
+[Download file](https://github.com/datenstrom/yellow-extensions/raw/master/features/markdown/markdownx.php) and copy it into your `system/extensions` folder.
 Now you can switch Markdown parsers with `Parser: markdown` = Markdown Extra, `Parser: markdownx` = Parsedown Extra.

 ## How to use shortcuts